MaskoMys/Collatz-m96-Certificates-Pipeline/README.md

 This repository contains a partial, exact-arithmetic certificate pipeline for the Hercher/Simons--de Weger style `m=96` Collatz cycle route.

-It is **not yet a complete public proof artifact**.
 The current repository can build the search engine, generate the 75-branch task manifest, run branches, and verify branch logs.
 It now includes one completed 75-branch run example, but a completed public certificate release still requires final analytic certificates, whole-release manifests, and release packaging.

 The manuscript PDF in `paper/` describes the intended complete release.
 Its